UjuAyoku/outbreak-hotspot-tracker/README.md

 This project demonstrates the power of unsupervised machine learning in deriving insight from unlabeled, real-world data.

 ## Problem Statement:
 During the outbreak of viruses such as COVID-19, understanding how infections spread spatially is critical.
-Given only the coordinates of infected individuals—including a few known index cases (initially infected)—can we:
+Given only the coordinates of infected individuals, including 4 known initially infected patients, can we:

 - Group other patients based on proximity to these initial cases?